EzeeLearning/constellate/README.md

 Settings can be found at Site administration > Plugins > Block > Ezee Constellate

 Once you have purchased a subscription to Ezee Constellate you can input your order number in the plugin settings.

+### Privacy
+The Ezee Constellate dashboard only displays existing data from within Moodle and does not transfer any user data to external systems.